 If you suspect that your co-parent is alienating your child or children from you, you are in a difficult and heart-breaking situation.
-It is wise to carefully consider the continuum of parent-child contacts problems, to honestly assess what your contributions to the resistance might be.
+It is wise to carefully consider the continuum of parent-child contacts problems, to honestly assess what your contributions to the resist/refuse dynamics might be.
 Sometimes there are behaviors of the “out” parent that justify a good portion of a child’s resistance to parenting time with the “out” parent.
 If this is the case, working with a parent coach or individual therapist is an excellent step to take.
 For example, some “out” parents don’t hold back in their criticism of their co-parent, even in front of the child.
 This will do even further damage to the relationship with your child, and is a behavior that will deepen that child’s resistance to seeing you.